Configuring your Database

 .

-Database creation settings
+Common database creation settings

 There are a number of configurations we can apply when creating our database.
+You can see more information on these arguments by running -h

 Name